Tag: psychedelic art

 Mr. Crystalface (David Faulkner)

 The interpretation and meaning of psychedelic art can vary because it’s a deeply personal experience.
 However, in the 1960s it was a celebration of freedom and experimentation that carried over the negative stereotypes associated with psychedelic art into our culture.
-One negative idea is that it promotes drug use or is “bad” art, but if you uncover true meaning or purpose of the sacred medicine, you may have life-changing experiences that can help you live in a totally different way with more love and compassion for yourself and others.
+One negative idea is that it promotes drug use or is “bad” art, but if you uncover the true meaning or purpose of the sacred medicine, you may have life-changing experiences that can help you live in a totally different way with more love and compassion for yourself and others.
 Sacred medicines help us heal and see beyond our day-to-day reality.
 They connect us to the vast consciousness of the Universe.

 Contemporary psychedelic art is widely inspired by a variety of spiritual and mystical traditions from around the world as well as deeply personal, healing experiences.
 Many psychedelic artists have been influenced by Eastern religions like Hinduism and Buddhism, as well as shamanic traditions from indigenous cultures of the Americas.
-It’s a form of spiritual and mystical art, showing transcendental experiences.
-Most contemporary visionary artists try to capture the altered state of consciousness or the illusive state of mind that shows feelings of profound love, the power of higher consciousness and our interconnectedness with everything living.
+It’s a form of spiritual and mystical art, that shows transcendental experiences.
+Most contemporary visionary artists try to capture the altered state of consciousness or the illusive state of mind that shows feelings of profound love, the power of higher consciousness, and our interconnectedness with everything living.
 Contemporary psychedelic art can transport you to healing, nature-infused worlds to feel the connection.
 When we feel depressed we are disconnected from the source.
 By experiencing that connection on a ceremonial psychedelic journey, you may lose the fear of death that was described in ancient Greek literature.
 Today artists try to capture the essence of Oneness in their psychedelic art, which can include mandalas, spiritual symbols, natural world with animals and plants as well as depictions of mystical experiences and spiritual forms rather than just beautiful geometric shapes.

 Awakening, mixed media on cradled panel, 18x24 inches